Table of Contents

 - Sharing needles or inkwells that are used to apply tattoos

-- Receiving a transfusion of blood, blood products, or organs before 1992
+- Receiving a transfusion of blood, blood products, or organs before 1992 in the US; in some countries, HCV can still be spread through unscreened blood or blood products

 - Passing the virus from an infected pregnant woman to her baby (less common)